ErinFlyingSkyRocket/custom-ansible-harden/README.md

 __________________________________________

-### Step 2: Download the git repository with the following commands
+### Step 2: Clone the git repository with the following commands

 "sudo apt install git -y"